sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 If you have the schematic for a magic item, you can use an action to infuse it, turning a mundane item into the magic item from your schematic.

 An infusion only works on mundane items specific to the type of magic item.
 For example, an infusion using a schematic for a magic longsword can only be used on a nonmagical longsword, and an infusion using a schematic for a suit of light armor can only be used on a nonmagical suit of padded cloth or padded leather.
-Many magic items take the form of small trinkets, baubles, and gems that can often be interchangeable, but the infused item needs to only be similar to the magic itemís description.
+Many magic items take the form of small trinkets, baubles, and gems that can often be interchangeable, but the infused item needs to only be similar to the magic item√≠s description.

 The Narrator determines whether or not an item is suitable for an infusion.